top of page

 CASA JULIAN

-In March 2025, we returned to this remarkable, easy-to-miss little Restaurant, now famous on TV, in the Basque countryside town of Tolosa, 28 km inland from San Sebastián.
+In 2025, we revisited this remarkable, easily overlooked little restaurant, now famous on TV, located in the Basque countryside town of Tolosa, which is 28 km inland from San Sebastián.

-Tolosa is a town and municipality in the Basque province of Gipuzkoa in northern Spain.
-It is located in the valley of the Oria River, and Casa Julian is directly across from the river.
+Tolosa is a town and municipality in the Basque province of Gipuzkoa, northern Spain.
+It is situated in the valley of the Oria River, with Casa Julian directly across from it.

 You will then be seated in one of the two old-fashioned dining rooms that don’t look like they have changed much in over a century.
 The walls are covered with many dusty wine bottles,